The GEO Group (NYSE:GEO) Releases Q3 2021 Earnings Guidance

-Several equities research analysts have recently weighed in on the company.
-Wedbush began coverage on The GEO Group in a research note on Tuesday, June 8th.
-They issued a neutral rating and a $7.00 price target for the company.
-Zacks Investment Research upgraded shares of The GEO Group from a hold rating to a buy rating and set a $8.50 price target on the stock in a research report on Tuesday, August 10th.
-Finally, TheStreet upgraded shares of The GEO Group from a d+ rating to a c- rating in a research report on Thursday, July 15th.
+A number of research analysts have commented on the company.
+Wedbush assumed coverage on The GEO Group in a research report on Tuesday, June 8th.
+They set a neutral rating and a $7.00 price target for the company.
+TheStreet raised The GEO Group from a d+ rating to a c- rating in a research report on Thursday, July 15th.
+Finally, Zacks Investment Research upgraded The GEO Group from a hold rating to a buy rating and set a $8.50 target price on the stock in a report on Tuesday, August 10th.

 A hedge fund recently raised its stake in The GEO Group stock.
-Royal Bank of Canada increased its position in shares of The GEO Group, Inc. (NYSE:GEO) by 108.0% during the 2nd quarter, according to the company in its most recent Form 13F filing with the SEC.
-The fund owned 16,300 shares of the real estate investment trust’s stock after purchasing an additional 8,462 shares during the quarter.
-Royal Bank of Canada’s holdings in The GEO Group were worth $115,000 as of its most recent SEC filing.
-Institutional investors and hedge funds own 74.91% of the company’s stock.
+Morgan Stanley increased its stake in The GEO Group, Inc. (NYSE:GEO) by 25.8% during the 2nd quarter, according to its most recent filing with the Securities & Exchange Commission.
+The fund owned 2,153,506 shares of the real estate investment trust’s stock after buying an additional 441,817 shares during the period.
+Morgan Stanley owned 1.76% of The GEO Group worth $15,333,000 as of its most recent filing with the Securities & Exchange Commission.
+Hedge funds and other institutional investors own 74.91% of the company’s stock.

 The GEO Group, Inc is a real estate investment trust, which specializes in the ownership, lease, and management of correctional, detention, and re-entry facilities.
 It operates through the following segments: U.S. Secure Services; GEO Care; International Services; and Facility Construction and Design.